 It takes a considerable about of energy to move containers and as such, electrical consumption at our terminals can be high.
 In order to offset the effect this might have on the environment, we have invested in technology that allows us to capture and reuse some of the energy used in daily operations.
 This enables us to reduce fuel usage while also reducing the emission of greenhouse gases and pollutants—even while our overall volumes are increasing.

 Everything we do at GCT revolves around safety and ensuring that anyone interacting with our facility is kept out of harm’s way.
-This approach has driven many of our recent innovations including the GCT Bayonne expansion, which introduced semi-automated machinery, a redesigned gate complex, and remote operations centres.
+This approach has driven many of our innovations including the recent expansion projects at GCT Deltaport and GCT Bayonne that introduced semi-automated machinery, a redesigned complex, and remote operations centres.
 It is our belief that safety is everyone’s responsibility and we count on our employees, workforce, stakeholders, and customers to help us uphold our high standards.

 When it comes to safety, we believe in doing more than just the regulatory minimum.
-In fact, GCT Canada is leading industry safety standards in Port Metro Vancouver with the support of the BCMEA and the ILWU.
-The recent implementation of Type II hardhats for all our staff and workforce is just one example of our full commitment to safety.
+In fact, GCT Canada is leading industry safety standards in Port of Vancouver with the support of the BCMEA and the ILWU and GCT USA has been regularly recognized by Signal Mutual as a safety leader.

 We believe it is our responsibility—not only as a business but also as good citizens—to ensure the future of generations to come.
 And while we are a global company, we are committed to strengthening the local communities in which we operate and enriching the lives of those who live there—many of whom are employees of GCT.
 Our many initiatives include buying and hiring locally, participating in charitable events, and protecting the surrounding environment and wildlife.